The only certainty in business, as we head into every new year, is the uncertainty of selling a business.

 Don’t tell your employees the business is for sale

-If you would like to remove another factor of uncertainty if you want to sell your business, then please don’t tell your employees.
+If you want to remove another factor of uncertainty when selling your business, then please don’t tell your employees.

 By definition, employees work in the business as it provides them with a job.
-If they know or find out the business is for sale and that job may go away, they will naturally look for another job as they want the security of employment and a pay check.
-Recently a business owner thought he was doing the right thing by telling his employee the business was on the market.
-Two weeks later the employee had a new job and three weeks later that offer from the buyer to buy his business was withdrawn as the buyer wanted that employee to continue.
+If they know or find out that the business is for sale and the job may be eliminated, they will naturally seek another job.
+They want the security of employment and a steady paycheck.